It Takes All Kinds (film): Production

 The film was the first of three movies made by Reg Goldsworthy in association with Commonwealth United Corporation for the American television market.
 The director and leading actors were imported from Hollywood but the rest of the cast and crew were Australian.

 It was shot in four weeks in March 1968.
 Locations were shot around Sydney and Melbourne with interiors done at Ajax Studios in Sydney.

 Release

-The film was poorly reviewed and had a disappointing commercial reception.
+The film was poorly reviewed and was a commercial failure.